-In many cases however, absolute bone quality is not determined until the bone is exposed during surgery.
+In many cases, however, absolute bone quality is not determined until the bone is exposed during surgery.
 This often leads to surprises for the implant surgeon.
-Taking the gamble of placing an implant device into bone of marginally inadequate width may result in failure or a restoration that cannot be completed properly.
+Taking the gamble of placing an implant device into the bone of marginally inadequate width may result in failure or restoration that cannot be completed properly.

 SimPlant and NobelGuide offer a variety of implant guide configurations that enable the guided implant dentist to provide choices of the best implant success outcome for practically any tooth or teeth replacement need.

 Freehand implants, a currently accepted and readily practiced method of implant placement, is avoided.

 Dental practices that have the full complement of technologies for Virtual Treatment Planning and the creation of Implant Guides (SurgiGuides and NobelGuide) are able to assess, diagnose and develop treatment plans that incorporate the best advantages of dental implants, especially important for certain patient population groups.

 Patients who are at risk of having “bone integrity complication issues” may include:

 - patients who have had numerous untreated extractions